okeshawarz/prospectus/draft5.md

 have are becoming more and more central to the basic questions of economics.
 Research like @ganong2017 has looked at the causes of income divergence between metropolitan regions in the United States. @chetty2014 looks at the variance in inter-generational economic mobility between commuting zones.
-The "New Economic Geography" literature begun by Paul Krugman^["New" in the sense of new to economics-- Paul Krugman regularly presented his work on NEG at geography conferences, garnering a markedly lukewarm reception.] in the 1980s represented an early attempt to bring questions of space into economic theory by way of models adapted from international trade theory.
+Much of the work urban and spatial economics is based on spatial general equilibrium models, whose primary functions are 1) determining optimal city size, and 2) determining optimal locations for firms and workers.
+The neoclassical spatial model relies on equilibrium conditions where no city resident or firm could be better off by changing locations.
+There is also a "New Economic Geography" literature begun by Paul Krugman^["New" in the sense of new to economics-- Paul Krugman regularly presented his work on NEG at geography conferences, garnering a markedly lukewarm reception.] in the 1980s represented an early attempt to bring questions of space into economic theory by way of models adapted from international trade theory; these largely attempted to explain geographic heterogeneity using North-South models of trade.

 The rapid shift in the spatial awareness, so to speak, of economics, has become such that @proost2019, very firmly in the neoclassical camp, begin themselves to